NREL/sensor-impact-evaluation-and-verification/README.md

 The data can be downloaded [here](https://docs.conda.io/en/latest/).
 Please contact Liang.Zhang@nrel.gov if there is any download issues.

 ## Modules
-This repo contains three classes that realize three modules used for sensor impact evaluation in FDD
+The base.py and SIE.py provide modules to realize sensor impact evaluations.
+This repo contains three sub-classes that realize three modules used for sensor impact evaluation in FDD.

 ### Module 1: Sensor Accuracy Impact on FDD Performance
-Class Name: sensor_accuracy_impact_FDD or SAIF
+Sub-Class Name: sensor_accuracy_impact_FDD or SAIF

 ### Module 2: Sensor Selection and Impact on FDD Performance
-Class Name: sensor_selection_impact_FDD or SSIF
+Sub-Class Name: sensor_selection_impact_FDD or SSIF

 ### Module 3: Sensor Accuracy Impact on Sensor Selection and FDD Performance
-Class Name: sensor_accuracy_impact_sensor_selection or SAISS
+Sub-Class Name: sensor_accuracy_impact_sensor_selection or SAISS

 ## Machine Learning Algorithms
 ### Linear Models